anerv/cycling_data_quality/workflow.md

 # TO-DO

+- Intrinsic done
+- Extrinsic analysis
 - Implement function for running a function for each grid cell
-- Update README: description, how to cite, contacts
+- Write tests for evaluation functions
 - when coding is done: add text and explanations to notebooks
-- Write tests for evaluation functions
 - Clean up and add to config file
 - Change all plots to folium plots?
+- Documentation, environment
+- Update README: description, how to cite, contacts
+- Remember for input reference data - must have nodes at intersections!